 Adding oil to your food is a standard part of a lot of cooking, but how often do you think about how much oil you’re actually eating?
-It’s so easy to add a splash in a pan, drizzle some over a salad or indulge in something deep-fried, but it all adds up.
+It’s so easy to add a splash in a pan, drizzle some over a salad or indulge in something that’s been cooked in the deep fat fryer, but it all adds up.

 In fact, new research from FryLight has revealed that, on average, we eat around five and a half bathtubs of oil in our lifetime!
 This works out to around six and a half litres of cooking oil every year, which isn’t the healthiest habit.